forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 title: Metadata Operations
 lang: en
 ---
+## Overview

+Use ``Retrieve Source`` and ``Deploy Source`` commands to move metadata between your local project and your default org.
+Use ``Source Diff`` at any time during the development process to  compare files and folders in your local project and the default org.

 ## Source Diff
 The Source Diff command makes it easier to visualize the changes between files in your local project and the metadata in your org.
 You can look at diffs for an individual file or directory.